 SHG (the grantor) has appointed St Helena Airport Ltd (SHAL) to operate the airport at Prosperous Plain from 5 October 2018, to facilitate air access to St Helena.
 SHAL has agreed to operate and maintain the airport and other related facilities in accordance with the provisions of a service concession agreement.
 SHG shall provide funding to support the ongoing operation and maintenance of St Helena Airport by SHAL, This will be by way of a quarterly funding mechanism.
 SHAL shall manage on SHG's behalf all property, plant & equipment assets at St Helena Airport and shall have exclusive rights to these for the duration of the agreement.
-All property, plant and equipment assets shall remain the property of SHG for the duration of the agreement unless otherwise specified by SHAL, the airport operator.
+All property, plant and equipment assets shall remain the property of SHG for the duration of the agreement unless otherwise specified by SHG.
+The maintenance and operation of the assets shall be planned, managed and delivered by SHAL, the airport operator.

 The service concession agreement shall remain in force until such time as the expiry date of 31 May 2026 or an expiry date is mutually agreed between both parties; or the agreement is terminated in accordance with the operating agreement.
 By mutual agreement between SHG and SHAL, the agreement can be extended for a further three-year period.
-The Airport Operator shall handback the Airport to SHG on the agreement expiry date in a condition that meets the requirements 'fit for purpose' with no backlog of maintenance.
+The Airport Operator shall hand back the Airport to SHG on the agreement expiry date in a condition that meets the requirements 'fit for purpose' with no backlog of maintenance.